eliasbui/DevTools-Hub/replit.md

-✓ **Sidebar Hover Effects Updated**: Added green hover effect for sidebar buttons for better visibility ✓ **Button Color Contrast**: Changed primary colors from pink/purple to blue for better contrast and visibility ✓ **Click State Enhancement**: Added active state feedback with scale and color changes for better user interaction
+✓ **Sidebar Hover Effects Updated**: Added green hover effect for sidebar buttons for better visibility ✓ **Button Color Contrast**: Changed primary colors from pink/purple to blue for better contrast and visibility ✓ **Click State Enhancement**: Added active state feedback with scale and color changes for better user interaction ✓ **Responsive Design Implementation**: Improved mobile/tablet responsiveness across all tools and components
+  - Updated grid layouts from lg: to md: breakpoints for better tablet support
+  - Reduced minimum heights and font sizes on mobile devices
+  - Added responsive button layouts with centered alignment on mobile
+  - Improved Smart Paste component with better mobile layouts
+  - Enhanced sidebar to be mobile-friendly with backdrop and slide animations
+  - Optimized text areas, inputs, and output displays for smaller screens

 ## User Preferences